SignalK/specification/gitbook-docs/streaming_api.md

 [<]: #

 A server MAY respond with `501 Not Implemented` status code if it does not support history playback and with `400 Bad Request` if it does not have data to play back for the given time period.
 A `404 Not Found` response is also acceptable to be backwards compatible.

+## Streaming over TCP

+A server MAY provide streaming delta service over TCP.
+See [Urls and Ports](urls_ports.md) and [Discovery and Connection Establishment](connection.md) for more details.

+The messages MUST be serialised as JSON with one message per line using line terminator `\r\n` (carriage return and newline).

+As there is no way to specify the subscription policy using url parameters as when opening a WebSocket connection the initial subscription policy is `none`, no active subscriptions.
+The client can modify the subscriptions after connection is established.

+Connection `hello` is the same as when using WebSockets.